adaror/FoleonBackendAssignment/README.md

 **DocumentElements table:**
 By using the DocumentElements table, we can represent the many-to-many relationship between documents and elements while also preserving the order of the elements within each document.

+**Why is it scalable?**
+With this structure, we can represent the relationships between projects, documents, and elements.
+Each project can have multiple documents, and each document can have multiple elements.
+The DocumentElements table stores the relationship between documents and elements, including the order of the elements within a document.
+When fetching a document, we can join the Documents table with the DocumentElements table and the Elements table to retrieve all the elements for that document in the correct order.
+This structure should be scalable and efficient, allowing you to easily add new projects, documents, and elements as needed, and to retrieve documents and their associated elements quickly and accurately.

 ## Installation

+**PostgreSQL**
+In order to run (other than docker), you need to have an local DB by PostgreSQL with a table call foleonDB, but don't worry, I prepare docker instance that will run it for you :)

 ```bash
 $ npm install